visibilityspots/blog/articles/cloud/openstack-layer2.md

 force_config_drive=True
 ```

-Also be aware with the lock_passwd feature with passing users through cloud init in openstack: https://bugs.launchpad.net/cloud-init/+bug/1521554
+Also be aware with the lock_passwd feature with passing users through cloud init in openstack due to a [bug](https://bugs.launchpad.net/cloud-init/+bug/1521554)

 So now the minor issues are tackled let's switch to the major and more impacting ones.